neurodivergent person thinking

 If none of your tasks involve interest, challenge, urgency, or novelty, you may think that you're doomed to being stuck in waiting mode, but this isn’t necessarily true.
 Trying to complete ordinary tasks in a new way can build a sense of novelty or interest, while racing a timer or another person to complete a task can serve as a healthy sense of challenge or urgency.

-The final element that makes waiting mode such a common experience for people with neurodivergent conditions is Time Agnosia.
-Time Agnosia refers to the way ADHD and autistic folks don’t have a naturally strong feeling for the passage of time.
+The final element that makes waiting mode such a common experience for people with neurodivergent conditions is Time Agnosia refers to the way ADHD and autistic folks don’t have a naturally strong feeling for the passage of time.
 This weakened relationship with time can lead us to losing time, such as when we hyperfocus and hours pass as if they’re minutes, or to struggle with estimating how long tasks are going to take us.
 The anxiety of waiting mode, then, could be a coping mechanism attempting to prevent us from hyperfocusing and missing our appointment entirely or attempting to stop us from starting a task we won’t be able to finish in the time remaining.

 I recently wrote an entire article on Time Agnosia with more in-depth focus on specific coping strategies, but the main strategy relating to waiting mode is: